vivo-project/VIVO-release-publisher/README.md

 ## Preparing release candidate ##
 1. Open a bash (Git bash or Linux terminal)
 1. Run [./prepareReleaseCandidate.sh](./prepareReleaseCandidate.sh)
-1. Check whether a new branch and new tag are created in each repository (VIVO, Vitro, VIVO-languages, Vitro-languages)
+1. Check whether a new branch and new tag are created in both repositories (VIVO and Vitro)
 1. Create a wiki page with release candidate testing instructions (you can copy [this one](https://wiki.lyrasis.org/vivo/interest-groups/development-interest-group/vivo-release-process/release-testing-1-13-0))
 1. Announce in the VIVO dissemination channels (mailing lists, Slack channels) that new release candidate is published, define deadline in the announcement for testing and providing feedback